lab1092/blender-manual_ja/manual/game_engine/logic/sensors/touch.rst

    Touch sensor

-The :guilabel:`Touch` sensor sends a positive pulse when the object is in contact with another object.
+The *Touch* sensor sends a positive pulse when the object is in contact with another object.

 See :doc:`Sensor Common Options </game_engine/logic/sensors/common_options>` for common options.